Last Updated on March 3, 2022

 I also painted the sink cabinet AND the countertops (we followed the exact same process that we used to paint our kitchen countertops to look like marble–you can see that tutorial post here).
 And we swapped out the hardware and faucet.
 This area looks DRASTICALLY different as a result of these super affordable fixes.
-If you are wondering about the laundry basket art above the sink, I create that myself and love it so much that I added it to my shop–you can order one HERE.
+And of course I added some art!
+Yes, even laundry rooms need art!
+If you are wondering about the laundry basket art print above the sink, I created that myself and love it so much that I added it to my shop–you can order one HERE.

-I think that covers all of the changes we made, so now let's just enjoy more photos of the finished space :) You can find the full source list at the end of this post.
+I think that covers all of the changes we made, so now let's just enjoy more photos of the finished space and all the fun laundry room art you can spot in it :) You can find the full source list at the end of this post.

 What do you think?!
 We are so happy with how everything turned out.